onnx/onnx-mlir/docs/mnist_example/README.md

   OMTensor *tensor = omTensorCreateWithOwnership(img_data, shape, rank, ONNX_TYPE_FLOAT, /*owning=*/true);

-  // Create a tensor list using omTensorListCreate (returns a pointer to the OMTensorList).
+  // Create a tensor list using omTensorListCreate (returns a pointer to the OMTensorList). inputTensors[0] = tensor;
-  // The shallow flag is set to false which means the OMTensorListDestroy will be used when explicity called.

-  inputTensors[0] = tensor;
   OMTensorList *tensorListIn = omTensorListCreate(inputTensors, inputNum);